w3c/wai-media-guide/player.md

 {% include toc.html type="end" %}
 {:/}

 _The media player is only one aspect of making audio and video accessible.
-For more, see [Making Video and Audio Accessible - Introduction](http://@@)._
+For more, see [[Making Video and Audio Accessible - Introduction]](/design-develop/media/)._

-## Skills and Tools

-Setting up an accessible media player requires HTML 5 skills.

-## HTML 5
+## Build-in HTML Media Elements

+HTML can embed media using the [`<audio>` {% include_cached external.html %}](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) and [`<video>` {% include_cached external.html %}](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) elements for audio and video, respectively.
+Those elements support standard controls in browsers which generally provide a basic level of accessibility for playing and pausing the media. [`<track>` {% include_cached external.html %}](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track) elements can provide caption and subtitle support.

+## Extending Media Elements

+As HTML media elements can be manipulated using JavaScript, many websites implement their own set of controls.
+To make those controls accessible, they must

+* support keyboard operation,
+* show the position of the keyboard focus,
+* have easy to click/touch and clearly labeled buttons,
+* work when the page is zoomed in.

+For in-depth requirements, see [Media Accessibility User Requirements document](https://www.w3.org/TR/media-accessibility-reqs/).

+## Specialized Solutions

+Accessibility features like interactive transcripts, audio description or sign language toggles need even more specialized development.
+There are several off-the shelf media players that support accessibility features like changing the speed of the video and modifying how captions and subtitles are displayed.

+[a list of players would be nice, but hard to keep current]

+{% comment %}

 HTML 5 lets you embed audio and video with the ```<audio>```, ```<video>```, and ```<track>``` elements.
 There are JavaScript APIs (application programming interfaces) for controlling them.
 Several resources on the web provide guidance on embedding audio and video in HTML5.
 For example, [Video and audio content](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content) and [```<video>```: The Video Embed element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).